chyueG/tf_small_py/README.md

 switch norm test is ok

-rescan net just finish,without test ,paper Recurrent Squeeze-and-Excitation Context Aggregation Net for Single Image Deraining
+Recurrent Squeeze-and-Excitation Context Aggregation Net for Single Image Deraining
+tensorflow rewrite and check code for third time once finish training,result will be put